Onboarding Procedures

 GETTING A SOCIAL SECURITY NUMBER OR ITIN

-If you are getting paid in the United States, you will need to apply for a Social Security Number.
+If you are getting paid in the United States, you will need to apply for a Social Security Number (SSN) if you do not already have one.
 This is a unique identifying number that is used primarily for tax and employment purposes.
-You can find more information on the process and required documents on the Social Security Administration webpage.
+You can find more information on the process and required documents on the Social Security Administration website.
 Please note that you must wait until you are physically present in the United States before you can apply for an SSN.
 Furthermore, it is highly recommended that you apply for an SSN as soon as possible, as this number can take weeks to be generated and assigned to you.
 This number is also required to receive your pay from CWRU.

 -------------------------------------------------------------